5/14/2025

 Paul Newsome

 That's fantastic.
-Can you talk maybe a little bit more about the new additions of Geico and how is that, just try to size how important adding one more product is to folks and maybe as a corollary to that, is there potentially more to come?
-You have a pretty broad range of
+Could you talk maybe a little bit more about the new additions of GEICO and how is that, just try to size how important adding one more product is to folks and maybe as a corollary to that, is there potentially more to come?
+There's a pretty broad range of products already, I think.

 speaker